Phuket cuisine

-Phuket cuisine is from Phuket, Thailand and has Chinese, Malaysian, and Thai influences.
+Phuket cuisine originates from Phuket, Thailand and has Chinese, Malaysian, and Thai influences.

 Dishes

 Bee-Pang

-Bee-Pang is a crispy rice cut into a solid rectangle with sweet sauce as a type of cereal bar.
-Bee-pang is made from puffed rice mixed with fried garlic topped with sweet sauce to blend with the salt from the rice.
-People in Phuket usually eat this with tea in the afternoon.
+Bee-Pang is a crispy and crunchy type of rice cut into a solid rectangle with sweet sauce and is a type of cereal bar.
+Bee-Pang is made from puffed rice mixed with fried garlic topped with sweet sauce to blend with the salt from the rice.
+People in Phuket usually eat this with tea in the afternoon such as white tea or green tea due to traditions.

 Gaang sôm blah

-Gaang sôm blah is a fish curry dish.
+Gaang sôm plah is a fish curry dish.
 It is prepared without the use of coconut milk.

 Kanohm Jin

-Kanohm Jin is a noodle dish made from rice or fish and topped with sauce.
+Kanohm Jin is a tasty noodle dish made from rice or fish and topped with sauces.
 Sauces include Tai-Pla sauce, nam phrik sauce, and Namya sauce.
 It is usually eaten for breakfast with fried Pah Tong Go and curried fish.
-Kanohm Jin comes with more than 10 kinds of fresh vegetables.
+Kanohm Jin is served with more than 10 kinds of fresh vegetables.